FRANK CARVERTelephone: +44 (0) 1473 273621

 From a practical perspective I gained experience in a wide range of technologies, how to determine and recommend appropriate choices, and how to ensure that what is needed is delivered on-time and working.
 I have learned that my particular aptitude is in finding, communicating, and realizing holistic, innovative, convergent, solutions and that a customer or employer will get the most value from involving me in all phases and aspects of a project or business.

-A demonstration team is entirely a marketing function, and in my time with this team I have represented Steve Jackson Games at many conferences, conventions, games stores and clubs.
+A demonstration team is a marketing and educational function, and in my time with this team I have represented Steve Jackson Games at many conferences, conventions, games stores and clubs.
 I have absorbed the detail of preparation and organisation as well as how to present well and interact with a wide range of potential customers, often over very long working days.
 My particular responsibility since the launch of the volunteer demonstration programme has been to run the European operation, spread across several countries.
 Just as with JavaRanch, coordinating and motivating volunteers is a complex process requiring subtle skills to get the best from very diverse people.

 1999 - present Moderator, Mentor, Reviewer and "Sheriff" at JavaRanch.com